Nuix/Font-TypeFace-searching-in-PDF-documents/README.md

 There are two options for this script.

-A worker side script:
+### A worker side script:

+Recommended option!
+Using workers will drastically speed up the extraction process.

 Copy the contacts of the wss.rb into your worker side scripts tab when configuring your processing options

-A post processing script:
+### A post processing script:
 Copy the script to your scripts directory and run through the script menu
 - `%appdata%\Nuix\Scripts` - User level script directory
 - `%programdata%\Nuix\Scripts` - System level script directory